Azeko2xo/woodem/doc/sphinx2/source/tutorial/export.rst

 Packings
 =========

-Packings contain purely geometrical information about particles.
+Packings contain purely geometrical information about particles, without material properties, velocity or anything else.

 :obj:`woo.pack.SpherePack <_packSpheres.SpherePack>` is sphere-only, as this feature allows many operations to be optimized, as only position and radius is stored for each particles. :obj:`~_packSpheres.SpherePack` can be saved and loaded from/to file in CSV (space-separated) file.
 It is occasionally useful to do analyses on e.g. radii distribution of particles in 3rd-party tools, and this might be a useful format for interchange: